FirePro W4100 vs Quadro FX 2800M

 The FirePro W4100 is our recommended choice as it beats the Quadro FX 2800M in performance tests.

-Be aware that Quadro FX 2800M is a mobile workstation card while FirePro W4100 is a workstation one.
+Be aware that Quadro FX 2800M is a mobile workstation graphics card while FirePro W4100 is a workstation one.

 We selected several comparisons of graphics cards with performance close to those reviewed, providing you with more options to consider.

-Here you can see the user rating of the graphics cards, as well as rate them yourself.
+Here you can see the user ratings of the compared graphics cards, as well as rate them yourself.

-Rate NVIDIA Quadro FX 2800M on a scale of 1 to 5:
+Rate Quadro FX 2800M on a scale of 1 to 5:

 • 1